dynonguyen/my-devtools-config/common/extensions/vscode/dyno-dark-theme/README.md

-# Dyno Dracula Theme - VSCode Extension
+# Dyno Dark Theme - VSCode Extension

 You can author your README using Visual Studio Code.
 Here are some useful editor keyboard shortcuts: